 Campus facilities include seven buildings and an outdoor theater across three blocks in the Clinton Hill neighborhood.

-ABOUT SJC LONG ISLAND
+ABOUT OUR LONG ISLAND CAMPUS

 Spread over a 32-acre lakeside campus on the outskirts of Patchogue Village, facilities include six buildings and the new Outdoor Field Complex.